vuongducphuong/documentation/content/applications/sales/crm/pipeline/multi_sales_team.rst

 Sales team dashboard
 ====================

 To view the sales team dashboard, go to :menuselection:`CRM --> Sales --> Teams`.
-Odoo users will see any teams that they are a part of as dashboard tiles.
+Leansoft users will see any teams that they are a part of as dashboard tiles.

 Each tile gives an overview of the sales team's open opportunities, quotations, sales orders, and